 - 2.3.
-The following are also excluded from the requirement for competition although legislation and CSO's still applu: - Purchases made via a purchasing consortium (including Framework Contracts) (e.g. ESPO) accessible to local authorities.
-However, purchases above Procurement Thresholds will only be excluded if the consortium has let their contract lawfully and in accordance with requirements in force at the time. - b.
-Contracts entered into through sub-regional working or collaboration with other local authorities or public bodies, where a competitive process has been followed that complies with the CSOs of the lead organisation, provided always that the collaborator has let their contract lawfully and in accordance with Procurement Legislation in force at the time. - c.
-Collaborative proposals for joint working or shared services with other public bodies which the Monitoring Officer has approved as meeting the following conditions: - The principal activity of the collaborative arrangement is the provision of services back to the participating bodies; - The collaborating public bodies when acting together exercise the same kind of control over the service as they would over an in-house service; and - There is no independent or private sector partner involved in the collaborative arrangement. - d.
-Residential placements for an individual with a registered care provider of their choice under the Care Act 2014. - e.
-Personal care services where, in the opinion of the appropriate assistant director, the particular needs of an individual require a specific social care package which is only available from one provider. - f.
-In relation to (d) and (e) above the assistant director responsible for the delivery of the services must ensure that adequate records are maintained to demonstrate: - The contractor meets the relevant national minimum standards - The contract is effectively managed in accordance with the Council's contract management framework - The reasons for the choice of contractor and - Why these were best possible terms for the council in the circumstances. - 2.4.
-If the contract is subject to the Public Contracts Regulations 2015 (PCR2015), or the Utilities Contracts Regulations 2015 (UCR2015), or the Concession Contracts Regulations 2016 (CCR2016) those regulations will apply in addition to CSOs.
-In the event of a conflict, the regulations will take precedence.
-Advice should be taken from Procurement and Legal as to whether the regulations apply before any procurement activity is commenced or contract awards are made.
+The following are also excluded from the requirement for competition: - a.
+Purchases made via a purchasing consortium (e.g. ESPO) accessible to local authorities, however.
+However, purchases above the EU Threshold thresholds set in Procurement Legislation will only be excluded if the consortium has let their contract lawfully and in accordance with EU Procedures requirements in force at the time. - b.
+Contracts entered into through sub-regional working or collaboration with other local authorities or public bodies, where a competitive process has been followed that complies with the CSOs of the lead organisation, provided always that the collaboration has let their contract lawfully and in accordance with EU Procedures (where applicable) procurement procedures in force at the time. - c.
+Collaborative proposals for joint working or shared services with other public bodies which the monitoring officer Monitoring Officer has approved as meeting the following conditions i.e.::

+- The principal activity of the collaborative arrangement is the provision of services back to the participating bodies; - The collaborating public bodies when acting together exercise the same kind of control over the service as they would over an in-house service; and - There is no independent or private sector partner involved in the collaborative arrangement. - d. residential placements for an individual with a registered care provider of their choice under the Care Act 2014, or - e. personal care services where, in the opinion of the appropriate assistant director, the particular needs of an individual require a specific social care package which is only available from one provider. - f.
+In relation to (iv) and (v) above the assistant director responsible for the delivery of the services must ensure that adequate records are maintained to demonstrate: - The contractor meets the relevant national minimum standards; - The contract is effectively managed in accordance with the council's contract management framework; - The reasons for the choice of contractor; and - Why these were best possible terms for the council in the circumstances.